cube-js/cube/guides/react-dashboard/content/2_authentication_and_graphql_backend.md

 To store the dashboards, we will use [AWS AppSync](https://aws.amazon.com/appsync/).
 It allows us to create a flexible API to access and manipulate data and uses GraphQL as a query language.
 AppSync natively integrates with Cognito and can use its identity tokens to manage the ownership of the data—and in our case, the ownership of the dashboards.
 As a prerequisite to this part you need to have an AWS account, so you can use its services.

+Besides AWS AppSync you can use any other GraphQL server to persist your dashboard data and athenticate/authorize your users.
+Cube.js itself doesn't have any dependencies on dashboard data persistance and it's completely up to your frontend application on how to handle this implementation.

 ## Install and Configure Amplify CLI

 I highly recommend using [Yarn](https://yarnpkg.com) instead of NPM while working with our